 One of the biggest culprits when it comes to loss of sleep is pain.
 After all, falling asleep tends to be a quiet, calm moment that encourages you to let go of consciousness and relax.
 If you’re in pain, that’s not likely to happen.
 Luckily enough, yoga happens to be a great way to manage pain.
 This is especially true if the pain occurs somewhere you can easily and safely stretch using basic yoga techniques, like in your back.
 If your back pain keeps you up at night and is keeping you from getting enough quality sleep, maintaining a simple yoga routine before bed might be the answer.

 We might appreciate waking up and feeling rested, but do you ever actually take time to think about the quality of your sleep?
 Not many of us do.
 That’s a shame, however, because once we’ve gotten to a place where we pay close attention to how we feel in the morning we can begin to tune into the inherent quality of our sleep.
 And once we do that, it becomes easier to identify problem areas that negatively impact our rest.
 Because yoga promotes body mindfulness, you’ll begin to notice how sleep impacts you in ways you didn’t before you started the routine.

 Are you ready to improve your sleep and start your yoga routine?
 We can help!
 Even if you can’t make it to a class, our carefully crafted DVDs can teach you what you need to know.
-Or you can check out an exclusive FREE water class on our Facebook page.
-If you still want more, tune into our class on JBS.org every morning from 6:30 to 7:00 am.
+Or you can check out this exclusive FREE water yoga class on our Facebook page!
+Check it out here.
+If you still want more, tune in to our class on JBS.org every morning from 6:30-7:00am.